cnpem/AtomPacker/README.md

 ## Citing

-If you find `pypackmol` useful for you, please cite the following sources:
+If you find `AtomPacker` useful for you, please cite the following sources:

 - L Martinez, R Andrade, E G Birgin, J M Martinez, "Packmol: A package for building initial configurations for molecular dynamics simulations".
 Journal of Computational Chemistry, 30, 2157-2164, 2009.